jee-gamer/should-I-go-exercise-today/README.md

 ## Api to be provided to users

 - Text Suggestion based on the data (Ex.
-You should go!: -description-)
+YES: Outside is in good condition, go ahead and enjoy!)
 - Percentage of people doing exercise at current time interval
 - Max/Min/Average amount of people that exercise in the day
 - Prediction of amount of people that exercise on time interval based on data fetched from api